-The temple stands at over 200 feet tall, and visitors can actually climb to the top of it.
+The Temple Of Dawn stands over 200 feet tall, and visitors can actually climb to the top of it.
 The steps are super steep and difficult, but don’t worry, there are handrails, sort of.
-Climbing this temple has been by far one of the most fabulous things I’ve ever done.
-The view of the winding Chao Phraya River and Grand Palace (which I’ll also get to in another post) is not to be missed.
+Climbing the Temple Of Dawn is by far one of the most fabulous things I’ve ever done.
+The view of the winding Chao Phraya River, and Grand Palace, is not to be missed.

-Up next, there’s still a ton more to see and do in Bangkok!
+There’s still a ton more to see and do in Bangkok to come!